zg915/BlueJay/README.md

 - **Session Management:** Custom session manager with asyncio.Event for cancellation
 - **Containerization:** Docker & Docker Compose for development and deployment
 - **Vector DB:** Weaviate for knowledge base operations
+- **Observability:** Langfuse for agent execution tracing and monitoring

 ---